 I received an invitation to participate in a conference on peace and security in Nigeria some months ago, and I felt like, yes I would love to be part of it.
-The exotic sensation of going as far as Nigeria was the marking slogan to that excitement, and meeting an old friend from Nigeria felt like an amazing inter-connection with the universe.
+The exotic sensation of going as far as Nigeria was the marking slogan to that excitement, and meeting an old friend from Nigeria felt like an incredible interconnection with the universe.

-Ever since that friend stepped into me that morning in Coventry eight years ago, when I was totally clueless travelling alone for the first time ever (since divorce) and not having closed my eyes for the previous 24 hours.
+Ever since that friend stepped into me that morning in Coventry eight years ago, when I was totally clueless traveling alone for the first time (since divorce) and not having closed my eyes for the previous 24 hours.
 The itch of cold I was feeling is unforgettable.
-That yellow rounded sun in the sky of Coventry in July with a freezing atmosphere.
-I was losing contact with my own physical body, totally lost, walking with my luggage, searching for the classroom when a black figure appeared to me introducing himself in such a polite manner with the echo of an Arabic name that made him familiar at the spot despite the obvious accent that remained funny to me.
+That yellow rounded sun in the sky of Coventry in July with a cold atmosphere.
+I was losing contact with my physical body, totally lost, walking with my luggage, searching for the classroom when a black figure appeared to me introducing himself in such a polite manner with the echo of an Arabic name that made him familiar with the spot despite the bright accent that remained funny to me.

 Day in day out, as the last day of my stay approached, I spent more time around him and with him, and in each time I was just strikingly surprised.
 I would find it offending normally when anyone offers to pay my phone card for instance or my grocery, and the way he was racing to reach the cashiers before me always made me think: is this man stupid.
 He is a Nigerian.
 This image of being helped by a Nigerian seemed hilariously unacceptable.
 This white and black mentality that has so much hidden racism that I haven’t even discussed inside myself.
-I always behaved and pretended to be a modest person that I really am.
-But there, I experienced a real life experience that tested my genuine thinking.
-It was all based on a series of set up stereotypes that I insisted to see as true.
+I always behaved and pretended to be a modest person that I am.
+But there, I experienced a real life experience that tested my good thinking.
+It was all based on a series of set up stereotypes that I insisted on seeing as right.

-Each moment passed I was seeing this young man as an impressive character regardless to who he was, but to the fact that he was Nigerian.
-I was seeing Nigeria in him for what it was.
+Each moment passed I was seeing this young man as an impressive character regardless of who he was, but to the fact that he was Nigerian.
+I saw Nigeria in him for what it was.
 Not what I thought it is.

 It was an important lesson in modesty, unveiling ignorance, and seeing through nations through people.
 Admittedly, it is what I do to represent being a Palestinian.
 I don’t know if he intentionally wanted to show me Nigeria in him, or was it my way of seeing things.
 Or was it after all this mentality of oppression that we all regenerate inside ourselves and in the surroundings that we touch when possible…